 The program and work of the Teacher Consultant is based upon principles of cognitive coaching, adult learning theory, theories around inquiry, action research, and change theory.
 These principles are used to examine practice and implementation of the Poway Continuum of Teaching Standards (in correlation with the CSTPs) within applicable context.
 The PPAP Induction program is committed to fostering professional growth of beginning teachers through honest, data-driven feedback, individualized support, advanced professional development, and 1:1 mentoring from an experienced Teacher Consultant.

 Advisement and Eligibility

 At the point of hire, the Human Resources Technicians will analyze each beginning teacher’s credential to determine the individual requirements set forth by the California Commission on Teacher Credentialing and inform the teacher of those requirements.
 At that time, beginning teachers complete an Induction Eligibility Form, which also notifies the teacher of their responsibility to enroll into an Induction Program.
 The Induction Eligibility Form is provided to the PPAP Induction Program Coordinator who verifies information and confirms eligibility for participation.
-Candidates are informed of eligibility at the start of the year at the District’s New Teacher Orientation.
-Eligible Candidate’s hired after New Teacher Orientation are informed individually by the Program Coordinator.
+Candidates are informed of eligibility at the start of the year at the District’s New Teacher Day.
+Eligible Candidate’s hired after New Teacher Day are informed individually by the Program Coordinator.

 Hold a Preliminary Multiple, Single Subject or Education Specialist Credential